-Like it or not, social selling has cemented itself as a part of the sales process.
+Like it or not, social selling has cemented itself as a part of sales.
 LinkedIn’s Social Selling Index provides a score of 0-100 based on a user’s sales activities on the platform.
-With this data, they found that 78% of social sellers outsell those that don’t use social media.
+With this data, they found that 78% of social sellers outsell those who don’t use social media.

 4. Build Your Credibility

 In a media-saturated world, what’s the best way to stand out among the noise?
 Credibility!
-Establishing credibility is already an important step to building trust with a prospect.
-Through social media, this can be built up over an extended period of time and organically grow your personal brand awareness.
+Establishing credibility is already an important step toward building trust with a prospect.
+Through social media, this can be built up over an extended period of time and organically grow your personal brand.